 Hazard Description Risk(s) Likelihood/ Probability Severity Risk Factor Control Measures identified.
 Storage of batteries in the box (Without plastic liner) Weight of batteries could be too much for the box itself and collapse.
 Loose batteries on the floor could lead to potential slips and trips.
 Any leakage from batteries could result in minor burns when moving box 1 4 4 Boxes are provided with liner bags to place inside the box to contain the batteries.
 Information clearly detailed on the box to ensure batteries are fully discharged (where possible) Storage of batteries in the plastic liners Liners split and contents fall onto feet.
 Loose batteries on the floor could lead to potential slips and trips 1 1 1 Liners are designed to hold and contain large quantities of batteries Storage of the box itself (ventilation/proximity to fire sensors and extinguishers) Blockages to fire exits and extinguishers could cause panic and slips and trips in the case of a fire.
-1 2 2 Information provided to ensure box is situated in a dry, convenient and accessible location, and not blocking exits, fire sensors or extinguishers Hazardous material spillage from leaking battery units.
-Minor/severe burns from chemical spillage 1 5 5 Wear protective gloves when handling waste batteries.
-Ensure batteries are placed in the liner to contain any leakage Sharp parts on batteries caused by damage Cuts from damaged batteries 3 2 6 Wear protective gloves when handling waste batteries
+1 2 2 Information provided to ensure box is situated in a dry, convenient, and accessible location, and not blocking exits, fire sensors or extinguishers Damaged batteries (e.g.: exposed wires, leakage, swollen cells) Fire and/or explosion of cells, causing harm to the building and/or people.
+3 4 12 Do not place damaged batteries into the box.
+Ensure battery chemistry is identified, and stored separately in an airtight container, with vermiculite or sand encasing the cell.
+Take photos and contact us.
+Store in a cool, weatherproof area away from combustible material.
+Sharp parts on batteries caused by damage Cuts from damaged batteries 3 2 6 Wear protective gloves when handling waste batteries